demassimo/rust-control-panel/docs/tutorials.md

 ## 12) Change backend settings safely
 These steps keep server operators comfortable even if they are new to Linux or editing configuration files.

 1. **Open the settings file.** SSH to the panel server and run `sudo nano /opt/rustadmin/backend/.env`.
 Press the arrow keys to move around; do not delete lines you do not recognize.
+Nano writes changes directly to disk so you do not need a separate upload step.
 2. **Update carefully.** Replace placeholder domains (for example, change any `panel.example.com` to your real panel URL like `panel.yourdomain.com`).
-For secrets, paste the exact values from the provider dashboards without extra spaces.
+For secrets, paste the exact values from the provider dashboards without extra spaces—accurate values avoid confusing OAuth failures.
 3. **Save and exit.** Press `Ctrl+O` to save, then `Enter`, then `Ctrl+X` to close Nano.
 4. **Restart the service.** Run `sudo systemctl restart rustadmin-backend` (and `sudo systemctl restart rustadmin-discord-bot` if you use the bot) so the new settings take effect.
 5. **Verify in the UI.** Open the panel in your browser and sign in.
 Check **Settings → Servers** and the OAuth flows to ensure everything loads without errors.